SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### The damn PES timetable

 There are different types of differences in the timetables.
-1. The daily timing which is different for B. Tech and non B.Tech.
+1. The daily timing differs for B. Tech and non B.Tech.
 This is so annoying because if one branch has a majority of people, the minority gets too late for session prep time, or too early (they just leave for home).
 This causes many of the minority to quit debating.

 ![enter image description here](https://i.ibb.co/Fqdq4S84/Screenshot-2025-09-06-164009.png)